jelewiswilliams/comic_digitalization_automation/README.md

 When I was in elementary school, I spent much of my free time expressing my imagination artistically.
 I created many comic books, comic strips, single-panel comics, etc. As time progresses, I've lost interest in this activity, but I find it of interest to preserve all of my work wherever feasible digitally (work completed on regular sheets of paper is easier to work with), thus, I've taken the time to scan everything, striving for the best quality possible.

-This is a simple GUI application that allows me to streamline the process of managing scans of my work to create a seamless experience for revisiting my younger mind, as well as continue exercising skills in software development.
+This is a simple GUI application (based on CustomTkinter) that allows me to streamline the process of managing scans of my work to create a seamless experience for revisiting my younger mind, as well as continue exercising skills in software development.
 Below are descriptions of two key functionalities of the application.

 ## PDF Maker
 For a comic book or comic strip series, I organize scans into folders as appropriate, and the image files are numerically named as needed to maintain the chronology I intended long ago (I'd just need to make sure that I have the folder sorted by file name).
 However, clicking through each scan file in a folder to view pages is not an ideal viewing experience.
 It would be easier to scroll through a PDF file containing all scanned images (in order, as appropriate).